cilium/cilium/Documentation/concepts.rst

 architecture, and the different models for deploying Cilium within your datacenter or cloud environment.
 It focuses on the higher-level understanding required to run a full Cilium deployment.
-You can then use the more detailed :ref:`admin_guide` to understand the details of setting up Cilium.
+You can then use the more detailed :ref:`install_guide` to understand the details of setting up Cilium.

 *****************
 Cilium Components